esraguzel/dsc-mod-1-project-v2-1-onl01-dtsc-ft-012120/README.md

-# A Guideline The Movie Industry
+# A Guideline for the Movie Industry

 ## Goals and Overview